luminosuslight/luminosus-core/README.md

 It contains everything that was common in all of the apps that I built before and in addition some helpers that may be useful and don't require any further dependencies.

+**Attention:** This repository is still work-in-progress and currently mostly intended for my personal use.
+Although all features mentioned below were already implemented in previous projects, they may not be accessible yet from the API of this framework.
+A good starting point to see what is already working is [luminosus-minimal](https://github.com/luminosuslight/luminosus-minimal).
+Nevertheless creating issues and pull requests is welcome.

 Things you don't need to take care of anymore by using this framework:

 * persisting data in a fast, modern and transparent way